-Drug Charges | Drug Possession
+Toronto Drug Charges & Possession Lawyer

-Differences Between Drug Charges
+Differences Between Drug Charges in Toronto, Ontario

 Importing is regarded as the most serious offence, followed by trafficking and possessing drugs for the purpose of trafficking.

 New amendments to the CDSA came into force in November of 2012 that demonstrate the government’s tough on crime agenda.
 Trafficking that involves a youth or that occurs for the benefit of a criminal organization now attracts minimum prison sentences (even if it is marijuana).
-Importing cocaine and heroin now attract one or two year minimum sentences depending on the weight of the alleged importation.
+Importing cocaine and heroin now attract one or two-year minimum sentences depending on the weight of the alleged importation.
 All drug offences should be treated seriously.
 Even a conviction for simple possession of marijuana can impede a person’s ability to travel to the United States.

-What is the best defence to a drug charge?
+What is the Best Defence to a Drug Charge?

 The Charter of Rights and Freedoms

 The best defence in a drug charge case is often the Charter where the prosecution is able to establish possession of the drugs.
-A capable Toronto drug lawyer will be able to analyze the case to determine if there were violations of the Charter that could potentially lead to an acquittal.
-In complex drug offence cases there are often search warrants and wiretap authorizations used by the police.
+A capable lawyer will be able to analyze the case to determine if there were violations of the Charter that could potentially lead to an acquittal.
+In complex drug offence cases, there are often search warrants and wiretap authorizations used by the police.
 If a Charter violation can be demonstrated, it may be possible to have drug charges dismissed depending on the seriousness of the violation.